 - Dinner and spend the night at Mammoth Hot Springs Cabins.

 - Drive south, stopping at Norris Geyser Basin to see the Steamboat Geyser, the world’s tallest active geyser.
-You’re chances of seeing it erupt aren’t great because it isn’t predictable like Old Faithful, but it’s worth a stop to say you’ve seen it.
+Your chances of seeing it erupt aren’t great because it isn’t predictable like Old Faithful, but it’s worth a stop to say you’ve seen it.

 - Head to Grand Prismatic Spring next for a ground-level view.